Quick Answer

 Static vs Dynamic QR Codes for Storage Boxes

 For storage labels, static QR codes are the clear choice.
-They work indefinitely without subscriptions, and you can still update content by editing the linked document—the URL stays the same.
+They work indefinitely without subscriptions, and you can still update content by editing the linked document.
+The URL stays the same.

 Dynamic codes add unnecessary complexity for inventory tracking.
 For a detailed comparison, see Static vs Dynamic QR Codes.